Getting Started

 Cannot connect to the queues

 Some transports have access controls built into them.
-Ensure the service account specified has sufficient rights to access the queues.
+Ensure the instance has sufficient rights to access the queues.

 1. The service account has access read rights to the directory the service is installed